mohammadrafigh/NeoComment/README.md

 **Warning:** The project is taking baby steps.
 So consider facing issues and report them back ;).

 NeoComment aims to provide an easy to use Android client for NeoDB.

+## Contributing
+### Translations

+You can help by translating the project to a language you speak at https://hosted.weblate.org/projects/neocomment/app/